-Humanities Montana receives a significant portion of funding from the National Endowment for Humanities (NEH).
-The primary program for the year ended October 31, 2020, was the National Endowment for Humanities comprised of CFDA number 45.129.
+Humanities Montana receives a significant portion of funding from the National Endowment for the Humanities (NEH).
+The primary program for the year ended October 31, 2021, was the National Endowment for the Humanities comprised of ALN 45.129.

 5. Re-Grants (Subrecipients)